With just a few days in Berlin, here are a few tips on what to see and do, great tours to book, plus some of my favourite places to eat in the city!

 Top tip – check out their offers.
 When I visited they were running a fast view ticket, with coffee and cake served in Sphere Restaurant for just 20.50 EUR.
 Considering a fast view ticket on its own is 19.50 EUR, it’s a great deal, but it only runs between 2-4pm on weekdays.

-I am a strong believer that you learn a lot about a place by eating your way around it!
+I am a strong believer that you learn a lot about a place by eating your way around it… so for me, the way to learn about the best things to eat in Germany is by taking a food tour.
 The tour I took with Sam from Bite Berlin came highly recommended and was excellent.
-She showed us the best place for cuurrywurst, took us to her favourite Vietnamese restaurant and then for tasty cinnamon buns.
+She showed us the best place for currywurst, took us to her favourite Vietnamese restaurant and then for tasty cinnamon buns.
 I learned plenty about the history and culture of the city too, and rolled back to my hotel full and ready for a nap!

 This was another great tour, showcasing the gritty, urban, alternative side to the city.
 Betty from Withlocals showed me some of the city’s best street art and took me to parts of the city I’d never have found on my own.
 We even popped along to Berlin’s smallest disco.